hugo-dc/div384/README.md

-A generator for huff code for parts of BLS12-381 pairing and scalar multiplication.
+A generator for huff code for parts of BLS12-381 pairing.

 # Files